Skip to content

 A common way to address these challenges is to build a digital twin.
 A digital twin is a digital replica of a physical space like an airport or even a whole city, where you can test the impact of different policies or other decisions before they are implemented in the real world.

-Digital twin modeling requires not only data but also sophisticated models.
-These models need theories of human behavior to support them.
+Digital twin modelling requires not only data but also sophisticated models.
+These models need theories of human behaviour to support them.

 city modeling